Check out these 25 Magnificent Art Collections at Historic Hotels Across the USA

 La Fonda on the Plaza (1922) Santa Fe, New Mexico

-The art collection of in Santa Fe, New Mexico, began at the hotel's inception and has grown considerably over the years.
+The art collection of La Fonda on the Plaza in Santa Fe, New Mexico, began at the hotel's inception and has grown considerably over the years.
 Paintings by the best Pueblo artists were acquired in the historic hotel's early years, and Sam and Ethel Ballen carried on that tradition followed by Jenny Kimball, all supporting Santa Fe's famed Indian Market and acquiring work by Native Americans and other artists for the hotel.

 Not only does original art hang in every guestroom, but every piece has a connection to the people who designed, built, and owned the hotel.
 Among the artists who contributed is Gerald Cassidy, who painted ten dramatic canvases depicting life in the frontier West, plus a map of the Southwest that still hangs in the New Mexico Room.